HiltonRoscoe/CDFPrototype/schematron/README.md

 ## Other Notes

 *Message* XSLT versions of Schematron files were generated using the default transformer provided by Oxygen.
-SVRL versions were generated using the [skeleton](https://github.com/Schematron/schematron).
+SVRL versions were generated using the [ISO Schematron Skeleton](https://github.com/Schematron/schematron).